AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ### LINUX distributions and WINDOWS

-#### What are LINUX distributions?

-Probably you know them better under the names Arch Linux, Debian, Fedora, Gentoo, Manjaro, Mint, Ubuntu, Raspbian, etcetera.
+Probably you know LINUX distributions better under the names Arch Linux, Debian, Fedora, Gentoo, Manjaro, Mint, Ubuntu, Raspbian, etcetera.

 These so named *distributions* don't have specific kernels.
 They all have the same kernel, the LINUX kernel. \*